Semantic Self-Distillation for Language Model Uncertainty: Experiments

-We evaluate the SSD density as a post-generation verification signal by measuring its ability to detect mismatched prompt-answer pairs.
+We first evaluate the student's ability to detect mismatched prompt-answer pairs.
 We frame this as an out-of-domain detection task: for each test prompt $x_i$, we pair its representation $\mathbf{h}_i$ with (i) the model's default answer $y_i$ and (ii) a random answer $y_j$ drawn from a different prompt.
-Each candidate answer is embedded as $\mathbf{z}=\Phi(y)$ and scored using the student’s posterior log-likelihood $\log q_\phi(\mathbf{z}\mid\mathbf{h})$.
+Each candidate answer is embedded as $\mathbf{z}=\Phi(y)$ and scored using the student's log-likelihood $\log q_\phi(\mathbf{z}\mid\mathbf{h})$.
 We report AUROC for distinguishing matched from mismatched pairs.

-As shown in Table~\ref{tab:utility_likelihood}, the posterior likelihood is a strong context-verification signal, achieving AUROCs above 0.95 for most base models.
-This suggests that SSD can serve as a low-latency guardrail in agentic workflows, for example detecting cache poisoning \citep{chenagentpoison2024} or filtering retrieved content in retrieval-augmented generation \citep{lewisrag2020}.
+As shown in Table~\ref{tab:utility_likelihood}, the SSD log-likelihood is a strong context-verification signal, achieving AUROCs above 0.95 for most base models on both TriviaQA and MMLU.
+Practically, this could enable SSD to act as a content `guard'~\citep{inan2023llamaguardllmbasedinputoutput}, for example detecting cache poisoning \citep{chenagentpoison2024} or filtering retrieved content in retrieval-augmented generation \citep{lewisrag2020}.

-The likelihood provides a modest signal for \textit{post-generation} hallucination detection, demonstrated by AUROCs above 0.5.
-This result could be interpreted through the lens of Semantic Density \citep{qiu2024semanticdensity}, which posits that reliable samples tend to lie in denser regions of a semantic predictive space.
-Rather than approximating this distribution via samples and associated sequence likelihoods, our approach explicitly models it.